This post has been updated for 2020.

 Table comparison of HubSpot vs. Zoho CRM

-On the surface, HubSpot seems like a lighter alternative to Zoho, which is a decidedly more feature-rich CRM.
-But don’t be dazzled by features alone.
-You may need more bells and whistles than what HubSpot offers, but there are additional factors you’ll want to consider when choosing a CRM software.
+On the surface, HubSpot and Zoho are very similar, but don’t be dazzled by features alone.
+There are additional factors you’ll want to consider when choosing a CRM software, like pricing and customization.
 Use the table below to compare both solutions side-by-side to make sure they meet your requirements across multiple criteria.

 |HubSpot CRM||Zoho CRM|